sadsfae/ansible-elk/README.md

 ansible-elk
 ===========
-Ansible Playbook for setting up the ELK/EFK Stack and Filebeat client on remote hosts
+Ansible Playbook for setting up the older 2.4 version of ELK/EFK Stack and Filebeat client on remote hosts

 ![ELK](/image/ansible-elk.png?raw=true)